philschanely/course-web1/src/pages/activities/course-project.md

 Follow these instructions:

-1. Review the interactive sample site provided for the finished site project provided in the course website.
+1. Review the [professor's example prototype site in InVision](https://invis.io/BE9ONJ6VF#/210649118_Home).
 Note the overall organization of the site, particularly the branding, navigation, and footer.
 2. In Codio, open your root home page.
 In it, add the markup that you need in order to create the necessary structure for the site using the organizing tags you learned about in Lesson 4.
     * This should go directly inside the `<body>` tag.
     * You will need to create hyperlinks in the navigation list that correctly point to the corresponding pages of your site.